Pennsylvania Department of Human Services

 Mileage should be entered in MyAccount, this ensures accurate and prompt payment.
 More information can be found in the MyAccount ODP Provider Guide or the MyAccount ODP Participant Guide.

-If there is a child in the home, a child abuse check is required.
+• If there is a child in the Participant’s home, a child abuse check is required.

 The billable rate includes taxes, unemployment, worker’s comp, and other state taxes.
 The CLE can click on My Providers, then Services & Rates, click on billable rate under the correct service code to see the breakdown.

-No. The tax information on SSP paystubs is for the time entries submitted for that time period.
+No, mileage is not taxed.
+Any tax information on the SSP paystubs are for time entries that were submitted for that time period.

 How to get started